Ask Soundly

 Sony OTC hearing aids and Apple AirPods Pro 2.

-2. The second consideration is social dynamics.
-On a recent trip, I used my AirPods in transparency mode and noticed people often glanced at my ears, wondering if I was speaking to them or on a call.
+• Social Dynamics: On a recent trip, I used my AirPods in transparency mode and noticed people often glanced at my ears, wondering if I was speaking to them or on a call.
 This could be even more challenging with friends, colleagues, or family.

-3. Lastly, there’s battery life.
-AirPods Pro 2 offer between 4-6 hours on a single charge—almost enough for a cross-country flight but not quite sufficient for all-day use.
+• Battery Life: AirPods Pro 2 offer between 4-6 hours on a single charge—almost enough for a cross-country flight but not quite sufficient for all-day use.
 In comparison, the Sony CRE-C20 provides up to 28 hours on a single charge, a substantial difference for those who need extended wear time.

 Even with these limitations, it’s exciting news that Apple—one of the world’s most beloved companies—is diving into hearing tech.
+Would I recommend them?
+If you already own AirPods Pro 2, updating your iPhone and testing the hearing aid feature is a no-brainer.
+But for serious, everyday use, dedicated hearing aids remain the gold standard.

 Final Thoughts